Introduction to Saving for Retirement

 - Interest and gains are tax-free.

-- Dividend tax saving for higher rate taxpayers.
+- Potential dividend tax saving for higher and top rate taxpayers.

 - Wide choice of underlying investments available.